paskaljay/security-portfolio/writeups/portswigger/writeups/portswigger/writeups/portswigger/sql-union-concatenation.md

 ## What I Learned
-This lab taught me the `||` concatenation operator, which lets you combine multiple values into a single string — useful when a query only has one usable output column instead of one-per-value.
+This lab taught me the `||` concatenation operator, which lets you combine multiple values into a single string useful when a query only has one usable output column instead of one-per-value.
 I used a delimiter (`~`) between the concatenated values purely for readability, so the output could still be parsed visually into username and password.
-This showed me that limiting displayed output columns isn't a real defense against UNION-based extraction, since concatenation easily works around that constraint.
+This showed me that limiting displayed output columns isn't a real defense against UNION based extraction, since concatenation easily works around that constraint.